The Pier comes back to lifeadmin2018-01-27T18:11:31+00:00

 On one occasion Mike Allman and Niall Philips from the Trust took a model of the pier to a meeting at The National Heritage Memorial Fund offices in London.
 The model, which was in a heavy 1.8m long glass case, got stuck in the lift.
 A very helpful gentleman who later turned out to be the Chairman of the Fund helped Mike and Niall to disentangle the model.

 With the Lottery Fund on board a full design for the necessary repairs to the Pier were drawn up by Consulting Engineers Roughton and Fenton.
-With confidence in the Trust’s ability to rebuild the pier was growing and a 99-year full repairing lease was taken out with Woodspring District Council on 1st April 1985.
+With confidence in the Trust’s ability to rebuild the pier growing work started on refurbishing the Pier Head buildings and the Toll House in May 1982 and a 99-year full repairing lease for the entire pier was taken out with Woodspring District Council on 1st April 1985.

 Initially grants of £500k from the Manpower Services Commission and English Heritage funded a contract to dismantle and remove the cast iron pier head buildings and shelters.
 This work was undertaken by Dorothea Restoration using Government subsidised job creation labour.
 The contract included the refurbishment of the Toll House.
 The frames of the Pier Head pavilions were partially re-erected and stored in what was then the Hawthorns Car Park.